JVacation/JVacationSmartMirror/README.md

 If using a external device such as phone connect to the ip displayed on the mirror's main screen

-If there are any issues when adding photos it is possible Github deleted an empty directory.
-This is most likely the images folder inside webserver>public

 ##### Changing Security Settings #####